 The Site C Project underwent a cooperative Environmental Assessment in accordance with the BC Environmental Assessment Act (BCEAA) and the Canadian Environmental Assessment Act (CEAA).
 The environmental assessment of the Project focused on 22 valued components (VCs), or aspects of the biophysical and human setting that are considered important by Aboriginal groups, the public, the scientific community, and government agencies.
-In the Environmental, economic, social, heritage and health.
+In the Environmental Impact Statement (EIS), valued components were categorized under five pillars: environmental, economic, social, heritage and health.
 For each VC, the assessment of the potential effects of the Project components and activities during construction and operations was based on a comparison of the biophysical and human environments between the predicted future conditions with the Project, and the predicted future conditions without the Project.